UDC-GAC/SeQual-Stream/README.md

 ![](doc/interfazexpl.png)

-This interface is mainly composed by 6 different sections:
+This interface is mainly composed of 6 different sections (numbered in the picture):

 * **1: Configuration section.** Allows the user to specify different parameters, like the input file, the output folder, the log level, using or not streaming mode ...
 * **2: Filters section.** Allows the user to select which filters should be applied, as well as their corresponding parameters.
 * **3: Trimmers section.** Allows the user to select which trimmers should be applied, as well as their corresponding parameters.
 * **4: Formmatters section.** Allows the user to select which formatters should be applied.
 * **5: Statistics section.** Allows the user to select which statistics should be computed.
-* **6: Output section.** A console-like window that shows useful information to the user about the status of the data processing.
+* **6: Output section.** A console-like window that shows to the user useful information about the status of the data processing.

 ## SeQual-Stream features
 SeQual-Stream allows switching between batch or streaming mode using the parameter **Mode** on its properties file.